liviucotfas/ase-web-and-cloud-applications-security/04 - MVCStore - Models, Repository, Database.md

 > **Entity Framework** Core is the Microsoft object-to-relational mapping (ORM) framework, and it is the most widely used method of accessing databases in ASP.NET Core projects.

-1. Install the packages `Microsoft.EntityFrameworkCore.Design` and `Microsoft.EntityFrameworkCore.SqlServer`.
+1. Install the packages `Microsoft.EntityFrameworkCore.Tools` and `Microsoft.EntityFrameworkCore.SqlServer`.

 ##  3. <a name='DefiningtheConnectionString'></a>Defining the Connection String
 2. Create an empty database (example "ism-mvcstore") using the SQL Server Explorer panel.